ZLS92/GNSS_TimeSeries_Analysis/README.md

 ## 📑 Description

-Based on an exercise for the Space Geodesy and InSAR course (Prof. Alessandra Borghi).
+Based on an exercise for the Space Geodesy and InSAR course (Prof. Alessandra Borghi, ICTP, Trieste).
-The script loads GNSS station data, applies a linear trend with periodic (annual & semi-annual) signals, handles known discontinuities, and plots residuals.
+The script loads GNSS station data files (tenv) downloaded from https://geodesy.unr.edu/NGLStationPages/GlobalStationList.
+The functions applies a linear trend with periodic (annual & semi-annual) signals, handles known discontinuities, and plots residuals.

 ## 📂 Structure